DrThomasAger/smile/README.md

 ## Benchmarking Prompt Languages

+Let's find out which prompt languages work best for which models and tasks, together!

 - [ ] **The `smile-bench` Suite:**
     - A library of fascinating and challenging prompting tasks to test our collective ideas.
     - Simple scripts to compare (: Smile with other prompting styles, so we can all see the results for ourselves.